forwards/surveys-public/survey-forms/latinamerica2020/latinamerica2020_survey_questions_ES.md

 (1 opción)
 * Sí
-* No se como hacerlo
+* No sé como hacerlo
 * Mi trabajo no lo permite
 * No
 * Prefiero no responder